dmlengela/portfolios/README.md

 •	Web Programming Framework (HTML, PHP, CSS)

 ### Relevant Experience:
-CENTRAL NEW MEXICO COMMUNITY COLLEGE	                                            ALBUQUERQUE, NM Class Projects – Programs in C++, C#, Java, SQL, and Python	                 AUGUST 2020– MAY 2023
+CENTRAL NEW MEXICO COMMUNITY COLLEGE
+Class Projects – Programs in C++, C#, Java, SQL, and Python
+ALBUQUERQUE, NM

+AUGUST 2020 – MAY 2023

 •	Worked independently to debug debugging exercises & demonstrated the use of debugging tools in four languages.
 •	Participated in group projects and assisted with the assigned part of the project.
 •	Familiarity with software development and programming concepts and basic ability to write and read Java, C#, C++, and Python.